Kujoen/EntityRestrictor/README.md

 # EntityRestrictor
 A Module for GMOD servers.
+Place in folder named entityrestrictor.
 Allows restricting players from using vehicles, weapons or tools.
 The restricting command has the following format: